sidrafik42/cv-generator/DEPLOYMENT.md

    - The application is configured to use Python 3.12 because Pillow (image processing library) does not support Python 3.13 yet
    - Render may default to Python 3.13, which will cause deployment failures
    - The [runtime.txt](file://c:\Users\lenovo\Desktop\cv%20generator\runtime.txt) and [pyproject.toml](file://c:\Users\lenovo\Desktop\cv%20generator\pyproject.toml) files specify Python 3.12 to ensure compatibility
+   - If you see an error like "Current Python version (3.13.4) is not allowed by the project (3.12)", it means Render is using Python 3.13 instead of 3.12

 7. Click "Create Web Service"